JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 Soon afterward he transferred to a Diagonal which had jurisdiction over the cultural region of Acuria, for a particular reason: He'd heard of a particular mystic group, through the grapevine; rumor said they could rewire the senses.
 It was fascinating enough that he had to investigate.
 He spent several years in the region — This is how he learned the *One True Sense* technique — before he transferred back to Dragonfall in AE702 as a Knight under Alessia Gataki.
 This was 7 years before Ignis Alston's attack on Dragonfall.

-Logan remembers exactly where he was that day.
+Logan doesn't remember exactly where he was that day, but he knew he was off duty.
+He felt it long before it happened.
+He remembers sprinting outside, screaming, and overloading his spell "Thundael Protects" just enough that he barely prevented the buildings behind and around him from being obliterated.
+His memory stops being coherent after he reconnects with his diagonal.
+The only thing he can remember clearly is pain from mana over-exhaustion; when he ran out of mana, his body began consuming itself to continue powering his spells.
+He was told, after the fact, that he only collapsed once everything was over.
+It took him two months to fully recover.

+Despite his misgivings Alessia eventually chose Logan to succeed her.
 ### ✦ Magic Name: Gulthan Ūle
 Overall place in type triad: Defense
 Elemental Properties: Lightning, Psychic
 #### ¶ Description
 Logan's expertise in Runic systems, namely Sadyarushk, is one of his greatest assets as a Rook.
-Theoretically, if left to his devices for long enough, Logan could create a runic matrix to solve any situation; in reality, not so much.
+Theoretically, if left to his devices for long enough, Logan could create a runic matrix to solve any situation; in reality, maybe not.
 *One True Sense* and his runic expertise mesh together exceptionally well, allowing him to discern the functionality of enemy enchantments so as to counter them.
 His defensive capabilities, combined with his enhanced mobility, enable him to make sure everyone comes home alive.
 #### ¶ Techniques